Coole-Guus/TimeoutMQ/README.md

 # TimeoutMQ

-TimeoutMQ is a high-level Go library that provides a simple interface for implementing distributed timeout functionality using RabbitMQ.
+TimeoutMQ is a high-level Go library that provides a simple interface for implementing distributed timeout functionality using an AMQP broker such as RabbitMQ.
 It allows you to easily schedule objects to be delivered after a specified timeout period in a distributed system.

 ## Features